What the directories say

-Other areas of practice include pre-charge advice, inquiries, extradition, international crime, actions against the police, inquests and Regulatory and Disciplinary work.
+Other areas of practice include Public Inquiries, Extradition, International crime, civil actions against the police, Inquests and Regulatory and Disciplinary work.
 He is on the list of approved counsel for the International Criminal Court and welcomes instruction abroad.
 He is authorised for direct access work.

 Recent cases include:

-- Representing a police informant in a major civil trial for damages against a constabulary (A v ACC)
+Representing a police informant in a major civil trial for damages against a constabulary (A v ACC EWHC 301)

 Over the years James has contributed to numerous publications for Liberty and other civil liberties organisations.
 He was consulted on new terrorism provisions by Justice, has contributed to the response of the CBA and the Bar Council on the new Terrorism Act, and more recently on the consultation on Quality Assured Advocacy.

-He is Ex-Head of Doughty Street Crime Team and a member of its management board, a past member of the Criminal Bar Association Executive Committee.
+He was Head of Doughty Street Crime Team, was chair of the chambers management board, and a past member of the Criminal Bar Association Executive Committee.
 He regularly contributes to committees submitting representations and evidence, and lectures for White Paper on aspects of the Regulation of Investigative Crimes Act.
-He is a member of Justice’s working party on the introduction of digital case systems in all forms of litigation.
+He was a member of Justice’s working party on “Preventing Digital Exclusion from Online Justice” .

-James is extremely experienced in appellate work, having appeared in historic and celebrated miscarriage of justice cases.
+Throughout his career James has appeared in major criminal appeals from the Birmingham Six, through the Bridgewater 4 and in silk remains extremely experienced in appellate work.
+He is currently instructed in appeals involving alleged misconduct involving undercover police officers.
 He handles the most complex and difficult appeals for the most demanding of professional and lay clients.
-He is currently engaged in a number of joint enterprise murder appeals arising from the Supreme Court decision in R v Jogee UKSC 8, and recently appeared in the joint listing of major historic joint enterprise cases where the Court of Appeal gave guidance in R v Johnson and Others EWCA Crim 1613.
+He accepts works on miscarriages of justice in their pre-appeal stages, advising on representations to the CCRC.
+He recently was instructed in joint enterprise murder appeals arising from the Supreme Court decision in R v Jogee UKSC 8, and appeared in the joint listing of major historic joint enterprise cases where the Court of Appeal gave guidance in R v Johnson and Others EWCA Crim 1613.
 He secured the overturning of the historic murder conviction of Dwayne George EWCA Crim 2507 on the grounds of the inadequacy of the gunshot residue evidence.

 In terrorism he has appeared in many of the leading appeals, raising many issues.
 In the recent past cases include Iqbal EWCA Crim 2158 (the Luton Bomber), Latif EWCA Crim 468 (the stock exchange bombing case), Rajib Karim EWCA Crim 2577, (the BA bomber) under section 5 of the Terrorism Act; R v Waheed Zaman (and others) EWCA Crim 1260, the airline bomb plot appeal on autrefois acquit, conspiracies and second re-trials and R v Habib Ahmed EWCA Crim 184 concerning issues of complicity in torture by the UK, the admissibility of expert evidence on terrorism, and the meaning of membership under the Terrorism Acts.
 He also previously appeared in R v Girma EWCA Crim 912, the accomplices to the 21/7 bombers, reported on the wrongful admission of the conviction of co-accused, and on issues of sentence, and the appeal in the Fertilizer bomb plot case R v Khyam EWCA Crim 1612, where issues of complicity in torture where again raised.